What Makes the Medeco Lock So Hard to Pick?

 Feeling safe at home?
 Or is this another myth that the local security company would like you to believe.
 An experienced thief can break your regular lock within 60 seconds and you would not even notice it before it is too late.
 If safety is a must for you (it should be for everyone), then the obvious choice for your door should be the Medeco lock.
 The company behind the Medeco lock was the first one to invent a patent key that cannot be legally duplicated without the owner’s knowledge and permission.

-How a lock works?
+How does a lock work?

-A regular lock is pretty simple to be unlocked when looking at its technical meaning – the proper key when put in will be compatible with the tumblers and thus the door will magically open if front of you.
+A regular lock is pretty simple to be unlocked when looking at its technical meaning – the proper key when put in will be compatible with the tumblers and thus the door will magically open in front of you.
 When the key is not the proper one, one or more tumblers would be on a different position and the door will not open – unless an experienced thief can duplicate the sequence in the lock and open the door.

 How is the Medeco lock different?